 Some of the bonds may be acquired by the fund on the secondary market at a discount which exceeds the original issue discount, if any, on such bonds.
 This additional discount constitutes market discount for federal income tax purposes.
-Any gain recognized on the disposition of any bond having market discount generally will be treated as taxable ordinary income to the extent it does not exceed the accrued market discount on such bond (unless the fund elects to include market discount accrues on a daily basis for each day the bond is held by the fund at a constant rate over the time remaining to the bond's maturity.
-In the case of any debt instrument having a fixed maturity date of not more than one year from date of issue, the gain realized and having original issue discount or, in certain cases, "acquisition discount" (generally, the excess of a bond's stated redemption price at maturity or excess of a bond's stated redemption price at maturity or in the fund with a fixed maturity income.
+Any gain recognized on the disposition of any bond having market discount generally will be treated as taxable ordinary income to the extent it does not exceed the accrued market discount on such bond (unless the fund elects to include market discount in income in the taxable years to which it is attributable).
+Realized accrued market discount on obligations that pay tax-exempt interest is nonetheless taxable.
+Generally, market discount accrues on a daily basis for each day the bond is held by the fund at a constant rate over the time remaining to the bond's maturity.
+In the case of any debt instrument having a fixed maturity date of nor one than one year from date of issue, the gain realized on disposition will be treated as short-term capital gain.
+Some of the bonds acquired by the fund with a fixed maturity date of one year or less from the date of their issuance may be treated as having original issue discount or, in certain cases, "acquisition discount" (generally, the excess of a bond's stated redemption price at maturity over its acquisition price).
+The fund will be required to include any such original issue discount or acquisition discount in taxable ordinary income.
 The rate at which such acquisition discount and market discount accrues, and is thus included in the fund's investment company taxable income, will depend upon which of the permitted accrual methods the fund elects.